 Our son is five years old.
 He has autism spectrum disorder.

 The Mayo Clinic defines autism as “a condition related to brain development that impacts how a person perceives and socializes with others, causing problems in social interaction and communication.
+This is why many with autism find comfort communicating online, even though that sometimes comes with its own dangers.
 The disorder also includes limited and repetitive patterns of behavior.
 The term ‘spectrum’ in autism spectrum disorder refers to the wide range of symptoms and severity.”

 When I read this, it drove home the fact that even a professional look at autism does not fully encompass everything that I have come to know about it.
 The definition can become even more blurred when we take the chance to open up about our own experiences.
 Because autism is a spectrum, it is sometimes difficult to confidently navigate the terms we use within our conversations.
 Every child is different.
 However, it is good and necessary to push forward.
 As the diagnosis becomes more prevalent, our voices matter that much more.